anBertoli/go-microservice-project/README.md

 # Go Microservice Project

-This microservice project (named Snap Vault) is made to share, illustrate and discuss patterns and best practices for REST APIs and servers written in Go.
+This microservice project is made to share, illustrate and discuss patterns and best practices for REST APIs and servers written in Go.
 Discussions, new proposals and PRs are encouraged and appreciated.
 The project is thoroughly commented in order to illustrate and motivate the logic of the code.

-Snap Vault is a simple REST API which performs CRUD operations on galleries and images.
+The project is a simple REST API which performs CRUD operations on galleries and images.
 The application incorporates an authentication system built on top of the concepts of users, keys and permissions.
 The focus of the project is not on the features of the API, it's on the software structure and layout.